-A. The competition "scoring panel" will typically consist of two to four scoring attorneys.
+- A. The competition "scoring panel" will typically consist of two to four attorneys.
 Judicial presiders do not score the mock trials.
-They preside and render the verdict.

-- B. At the State Finals, the scoring panel may be people with substantial Mock trial coaching experience, scoring experience, law students, paralegals or attorneys.
+They preside and render the verdict. - B. At the State Finals, the scoring panel may be people with substantial Mock trial coaching experience, scoring experience, law students, paralegals or attorneys.
 There will be at least one attorney on each scoring panel.
 The presider shall be either an attorney or judge.
-In San Diego County, the judicial presiders are all current or retired state or federal Judges, Magistrates or Commissioners, and the scorers are all attorneys, preferably those with courtroom trial experience. - C. San Diego Conflict of Interest Policy: Attorneys who have a child (or close friend or relative) competing on a high school team during the 2018-2019 San Diego County High School Mock Trial Competition are ineligible to serve as attorney scorers during the competition.
-Attorneys who serve as an adviser, or a judge or scorer for unofficial scrimmages for any San Diego County high school team or teams during the 2018-2019 competition.
+In San Diego County, the judicial presiders are all current or retired state or federal judicial officers, and the scorers are all attorneys, preferably those with courtroom trial experience.

+C. San Diego Conflict of Interest Policy: Attorneys who have a child (or close friend or relative) competing on a high school team during the 2019-2020 San Diego County High School Mock Trial Competition year are ineligible to serve as scorers during the competition.
+Attorneys who serve as an adviser, or a judge or scorer for unofficial scrimmages for any San Diego County high school team or teams during the 2019-2020 competition year are ineligible to serve as attorney scorers for the 2020 competition.